tgreiser/taquito/docs/taquito_conversion_helper_functions.md

 ## toDryRun

-`toDryRun` is a helper function that will return the correct structured params for the `preapplyOperation` method from the `PreparepOperation` and sign bytes `prefixSig`
+`toDryRun` is a helper function that will return the correct structured params for the `preapplyOperation` method

 it will take in the `PreparedOperation` and the `signOp` from the signed operation and return the `PreapplyOperationParams`